cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 If you have another version the exercise and its learnings are still valid.
 But you might run into compatibility issues if you clone code made with _this_ version of Starport, and try to continue the project with _your_ version of Starport.

-If you have to pick up a project that was created with a different version of Starport, learn more about [upgrading Starport here](https://docs.starport.com/migration/).
+If you have to pick up a project that was created with a different version of Starport, learn more about how to upgrade a project created with an older Starport version [here](https://docs.starport.com/migration/).

 </HighlightBox>